 Punitive Damages

 In some cases, truck accident victims can also sue for punitive damages.
 Unlike economic and non-economic damages, which compensate the victim for their losses, punitive damages punish the at-fault party for particularly egregious or reckless behavior and deter similar conduct in the future.
+Punitive damages may be available in truck accident cases where the driver or trucking company engaged in willful or wanton misconduct, such as:- Driving under the influence of drugs or alcohol

 - Knowingly operating a truck with serious mechanical defects